Data-Efficient Self-Supervised Algorithms for Fine-Grained Birdsong Analysis: Methods

 \section{Methods}

-This methodology section should be read sequentially.
-It begins by describing the dataset and its utilization in this work.
-Next, it introduces the newly proposed Residual Multi-Layer Perceptron architecture and how it is utilized for different tasks in this paper.
-Informed by the model and dataset details, the next sections describe two SSL algorithms for pretraining birdsong models.
-The final section explains the details for the main task of birdsong syllable detection, using the usual supervised training and a follow-up Semi-SL post-training.
-To have a mental image of the ultimate goal, Figure \ref{fig:prediction} illustrates an example of birdsong syllable annotation using the proposed model after a three-stage training pipeline with MAE pretraining.
-Note that there are nearly eight thousand classified frames in that one short excerpt of a song.
+This section describes the dataset and its utilization in this work.
+Next, it introduces the Res-MLP-RNN architecture and its application to different tasks.
+Informed by the model and dataset, it describes two SSL algorithms for pretraining birdsong models.
+Afterward, it explains the birdsong syllable detection task, using standard supervised training and a follow-up Semi-SL post-training. \autoref{fig:prediction} illustrates an example of a desired output in birdsong syllable detection.
+The proposed training framework has three clear stages: (i) SSL pretraining using all available birdsong datasets, (ii) individual-specific models for each bird via supervised syllable detection, (iii) Semi-SL post-training to refine the models with both labeled and unlabeled data of each bird.